ucsb-cs56-w18/ucsb-cs56-w18.github.io/_lab/lab01.md

     * The following command adds a remote that you can use to get the starter code
         * `git remote add starter git@github.com:ucsb-cs56-w18/STARTER_lab01.git`
     * The following command adds a remote called `origin` that refers to the repo on github.com.
 Instead of the URL below, use the URL for YOUR repo, i.e. substitute your github ids in place of `cgaucho01` and ldelplaya99`.
-        * `git remote add origin git git@github.com:ucsb-cs56-w18/lab01-cgaucho01-ldelplaya99.git`
+        * `git remote add origin git@github.com:ucsb-cs56-w18/lab01-cgaucho01-ldelplaya99.git`

 7. Now, pull the starter code into your repo with this command